-It’s that time of the month again: when we take a look at the U.S. Drowning stats from the previous month.
-This time around, we’re looking at March 2019.
+Time to take a look at the drowning numbers from the previous month.
+This time around, we’re looking at the drowning stats for March 2019.

 At Life Saver Pool Fence, our top priority is water safety.
 Fortunately, we’re not alone in this struggle.
 There are many other organizations that are dedicated to stopping the threat of drowning dangers once and for all.
 For example, we’ve been given special permission from USA Swimming to host its U.S. drowning stats.
 In sharing these statistics, our goal it to help educate our readers.
 Each month, these numbers give us a glimpse into some dangerous trends and specific water safety measures that can help to prevent them.
 By taking proper safety precautions, we aim to combat these terrible threats to swimmers everywhere.